Tropical Storm Ian Forms in Caribbean, Heads Toward Florida

-Tropical Storm Ian was forecast to strengthen over the Central Caribbean and develop into a hurricane in coming days with South Florida in the cone of concern, according to the National Hurricane Center in Miami.
+Miami and Fort Lauderdale are now out of the cone of concern, but Tropical Storm Ian is still forecast to strengthen over the Central Caribbean and develop into a hurricane in coming days, according to the National Hurricane Center in Miami.

 Early next week, the storm is expected to track over Cuba and continue to strengthen as it moves closer to the Florida peninsula.
 Impacts for Florida include extreme wind, storm surge, and heavy rain.